 Instead of going through the Panels tab, you have the option to highlight nets by simply hovering over them.
 This option can be set using the Board Insight Display, which can be accessed from the Preferences menu under the PCB Editor options.
 With this option set, you can quickly go from net to net verifying connections by simply moving the mouse.

-Ensuring that your PCB design, schematic and board layout, is connected correctly is critical to the successful fabrication and assembly of your PCB.
+Ensuring that your printed circuit board design, schematic and board layout, is connected correctly is critical to the successful fabrication and assembly of your PCB project layout.
 Sending your design out with incorrectly-routed or misconnected nets is detrimental to your product development.
 Extended turnaround time and extra cost are but two of the penalties that you could face.
 These can be avoided by utilizing the ability to highlight nets.

 PCB example with highlighted nets

-In Altium Designer, there are multiple options that enable you to leverage this capability to simplify the verification of connections and circuit paths and make sure that the design you send to your manufacturer accurately reflects the PCB you need built.
+In Altium , there are multiple options that enable you to leverage this capability to simplify the verification of connections and circuit paths and make sure that the design you send to your manufacturer accurately reflects the printed circuit board you need built.

 For more information on how to highlight nets for your schematic and PCB design, contact an Altium PCB design expert